tylimbach/RubiksCubeAI/README.md

 Rubiks Cube is a project that simulates a 3x3 rubik's cube written in Python.
 It supports multiple operations.

 - Creation of a solved 3x3
-- Perform turns or rotations
+- Simulate turns or rotations
 - Execution of random 25 move scrambles
 - Display the cube state as a 2D unfolded cube in terminal (with colors)
 - Solve the cube using the most popular speedsolving method for humans: CFOP